jaydsolanki/CloudProject/README.md

 Unpark Vehicle

-- Once the user returns to the car he/she can upark the vehicle so that the system can show that place as available for other users.
+- Once the user returns to the car he/she can unpark the vehicle so that the system can show that place as available for other users.
 ![alt tag](https://github.com/jaydsolanki/CloudProject/blob/master/2.JPG)

 Authentication

-- We used a token based authentication system in which we would create unique tokens everytime for the user.
+- We used a token based authentication system in which we would create unique tokens every time for the user.
 So no one can ask for parking spots without registration by making requests to the server.
 - For every login we created a new token.